The Summer Nanny

 What Are the Responsibilities of a Summer Nanny?

 A summer nanny is equal parts caregiver, coordinator, and calm anchor during a season that tends to move quickly.
-While safety and supervision remain essential, summer care is more hands on, more dynamic, and often more logistical than during the school year.
+While safety and supervision remain essential, summer care is often more hands on, more dynamic, and more logistical than during the school year.

 Summer nannies keep days running smoothly by managing the details that make summer feel effortless; packing for camp or beach days, coordinating activities, keeping kids fueled and hydrated, and knowing when to lean into adventure versus when to slow things down.
 The best summer nannies bring structure without rigidity and fun without chaos.